RasaHQ/rasa-demo/data/nlu/nlu.md

 - you're the most moronic person I know
 - your mom gay
 - you are annoying
+- monkey man
+- little ugly monkey
+- you are ugly
+- you are insane
+- why are ugly
+- why are you ugly

 ## intent:how_to_get_started
 - can you help me to build a bot